 The Knox Medal honours individuals who deserve special recognition for the innovative and influential work in the field of separation science, and since 2010 has been awarded to separation science grandees such as Prof Keith Bartle, Prof Pat Sandra and Prof Peter Schoenmakers.
 The RSC Separation Science Group are delighted to announce that Prof Jim Jorgenson is the 2018 recipient of the Knox Medal.

 About John Knox

-John H Knox (b.
-1928) has been a pioneer in the development of modern high-performance chromatographic methods, including gas chromatography (GC), liquid chromatography (LC) and capillary electrochromatography (CEC), for more than five decades.
+John H Knox (1928-2018) was a pioneer in the development of modern high-performance chromatographic methods, including gas chromatography (GC), liquid chromatography (LC) and capillary electrochromatography (CEC), for more than five decades.
 He was an early leader in the field of GC, and first demonstrated its use for quantitation in the field of gas kinetics.
 In 1964, he carried out studies on fundamental aspects of band spreading in LC while on a visiting fellowship with Prof J C Giddings – this work formed the basis for the “Knox equation”.
 In 1972, he was awarded a grant from the Wolfson Foundation, which led to the foundation of the Wolfson Liquid Chromatography Unit (WLCU).
 This in turn lead to the development of microparticulate packing materials for LC that are now marketed under the trade name Hypersil.
 An entirely new packing material was subsequently developed by WLCU, namely porous graphitic carbon (PGC).
 It is the only porous graphitic material which has become commercially available.
 Other developments attributed to John H Knox and his research group include: early work on ion-pair chromatography, the separation of a range of drugs and metabolites with Jurand, advances in the theory of band spreading in exclusion chromatography with McLennan, in the theory of overloading in preparative chromatography and finally benchmark papers on CEC.
 JHK became a Fellow of the Royal Society of Edinburgh in 1973, and of the Royal Society of London in 1984.